-Based on these results, we expect a 4.0 gram charge for the drogue deployment, and 5.5 gram charge for the drogue chute deployment.
+Based on these results, we expected a 4.0 gram charge for the drogue deployment, and 5.5 gram charge for the drogue chute deployment.
 Despite the many years of empiric testing that went into the above relationship, nothing beats an in-situ deployment test to validate these results.
-This is something that will be done before the completion of construction.
+This has been done.
+We have determined that we will be using 6 grams for all pyros.